mark-sed/abstract-evolution/readme.md

 ## Installation

-Download the whole repository (`git clone` or using the download button in GitHub).
+Download the whole repository - `git clone` or using the download button in GitHub (Green button "Code" -> "Download ZIP").

 Required Python libraries can be installed using the `install.sh` script (`sh install.sh`) or using `requirements.txt` (`pip install -r requirements.txt`).